diamond-org/flask-diamond/docs/crud.rst

 Create Read Update Delete
 -------------------------

 CRUD stands for Create, Read, Update, and Delete.
-The CRUD pattern complements :doc:`Model-View-Controller <model_view_controller_with_flask-diamond>` by providing a standard set of methods that can be applied to most types of models.
+The CRUD pattern complements :doc:`Model-View-Controller <model-view-controller>` by providing a standard set of methods that can be applied to most types of models.
 CRUD acts like a simple API for models in Flask-Diamond.
 The four CRUD actions describe the life-cycle of a model object:

 #.
 First, an object is **created** with certain attribute values.
 #.
 The object may be **read** to get the value of those object attributes.